mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 **Katagiri**: Mmm-hmm.
 While you are thinking of the truth, it is nothing but all beings, which is impermanence.
 But when you say truth is one, truth is something which exists completely beyond human speculation.
 That means truth is [in the] spirit of original state of being.

 So, it must be something we should experience, that is the truth.
 But real truth is not individual experience.
-[There is] still something, [some] real meaning of truth, we have to understand.
+[There is] still something, [the] real meaning of truth, we have to understand.

 ##### 1:04:30